-Ordinary sesame (or Indian sesame) is known to the world under other names either.
+Ordinary sesame (or Indian sesame) is known to the world under other names.
 Arabs call it simsim, and Greeks – sesame.
-This name was used by Herodotus in his works.
+This name was used by Herodotus in his work.
 There are several types of sesame.
 The most popular is the white-seed sesame.
 In addition to India, it grows in Ethiopia, Burma and some countries in Africa.
 In China and countries of South-East Asia, black sesame seeds are more popular.

 Thanks to the fiber contained in them, sesame seeds maintain the health of the digestive system, and improve the patency of the intestine.
-In addition, they are an excellent source of high-grade protein, which helps to increase metabolism, healthy cell growth, muscle and tissue repair.
+In addition, they are an excellent source of high-grade protein, which helps to increase metabolism, promote healthy cell growth and aid in muscle and tissue repair.
 Seeds can be used separately, as a healthy snack or you can add them to salads from green leafy vegetables and seafood.
 To replenish the protein supply, just three teaspoons a day are enough.

-Since sesame seeds contain about twenty five percent of magnesium, they contribute to the maintenance of cardiovascular health and act as an agent in lowering blood pressure.
+Since sesame seeds contain about twenty five percent of the recommended daily amount of magnesium, they contribute to the maintenance of cardiovascular health and act as an agent in lowering blood pressure.

 Magnesium also helps in treating the symptoms of diabetes, i.e., it regulates the level of insulin and glucose in the body.
 People with type 2 diabetes are often advised to add seeds and sesame oil to their diet.

 Thanks to magnesium and phytic acid, they also have an anticarcinogenic effect that reduces the effect of free radicals on the body.
 In addition, these tiny seeds can protect DNA from the harmful effects of radiation.

 The phosphorus, calcium and zinc will preserve and restore the strength and health of bones, and will be useful to treat both minor injuries and such a serious illness as osteoporosis.